 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Lidocaine cream may be harmful if swallowed.Proper storage of lidocaine cream:

 Store lidocaine cream at room temperature, between 59 and 86 degrees F (15 and 30 degrees C), in a tightly closed container.
 Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Keep lidocaine cream out of the reach of children and away from pets.

 - If you have any questions about lidocaine cream, please talk with your doctor, pharmacist, or other health care provider.

 - Lidocaine cream is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.